Environment of West Virginia

-A portion of the Appalachian Mountains stretches into eastern West Virginia, and in the state's northeastern corner, Spruce Knob, is officially regarded as the tallest mountain in the Allegheny Mountains, a vast section of the Appalachians.
+A portion of the Appalachian Mountains stretches into eastern West Virginia, and in Pendleton County near the eastern border, Spruce Knob, is officially regarded as the tallest mountain in the Allegheny Mountains, a vast section of the Appalachians.
 West Virginia covers an area of 24,229.76 sqmi, with 24,077.73 sqmi of land and 152.03 sqmi of water, making it the 41st-largest state in the United States.
 Generally, it is divided into four geographical regions: Ohio River Valley, Allegheny Plateau, Allegheny Highlands, and Potomac Section.

 Climate

-The climate of West Virginia is generally a humid subtropical climate (Köppen climate classification Cfa, except Dfb at higher elevations) with warm to hot, humid summers and chilly winters, increasing in severity with elevation.
-Some southern highland areas also have a mountain temperate climate (Köppen Cfb) where winter temperatures are more moderate and summer temperatures are somewhat cooler.
+West Virginia generally has a humid subtropical climate (Köppen Cfa) with very warm, humid summers and chilly winters.
+The climate increases in severity with elevation, and the highest elevations have a snowy humid continental climate (Köppen Dfb).
+Some areas of intermediate altitude have a mountain temperate climate (Köppen Cfb) where winter temperatures are more moderate and summer temperatures are somewhat cooler.
 However, the weather is subject in all parts of the state to change.
 The hardiness zones range from zone 5b in the central Appalachian mountains to zone 7a in the warmest parts of the lowest elevations.

 In the Eastern Panhandle and the Ohio River Valley, temperatures are warm enough to see and grow subtropical plants such as southern magnolia (Magnolia grandiflora), crepe myrtle, Albizia julibrissin, American sweetgum and even the occasional needle palm and sabal minor.
 These plants do not thrive as well in other parts of the state.
 The eastern prickly pear grows well in many portions of the state.